khaledbohout2/NewsApp/README.md

 What is next:\
 1- add to favourites:\
 create local data base using core data and add Entity to it save users favourites.\
-2- Bonus: Use single column for portrait mode.
+2- Use single column for portrait mode.
 Supporting double columns in lanscape mode:\
 using collectionview instead of tableview and using UICollectionViewDelegateFlowLayout method\
     func collectionView(_ collectionView: UICollectionView, layout collectionViewLayout:\ UICollectionViewLayout, sizeForItemAt indexPath: IndexPath) -> CGSize {\